Kong/docs.konghq.com/app/_hub/kong-inc/ai-request-transformer/how-to/_index.md

 #### Extraction patterns

-If your LLM is a chat-bot type, or is unpredictable in responses, you can configure the additional field `transformation_extract_pattern` with a (PCRE) regular expression to extract the first match from the LLM's response.
+If your LLM is a chatbot type, or is unpredictable in responses, you can configure the additional field `transformation_extract_pattern` with a (PCRE) regular expression to extract the first match from the LLM's response.

 For example, if you have asked for a JSON response but you know that your LLM may add its own text around your answer, use this extraction pattern to